Get Started

 Define conditional logic in three tiers.
 Tier one: strip known tracking parameters (utm, fbclid, gclid) automatically.
 Tier two: preserve content-altering parameters (category filters, pagination) but canonicalize to a stable sort order.
 Tier three: for faceted navigation, canonicalize multi-filter URLs to single-filter versions or to the parent category, depending on search value.

-Implement this as middleware or within your CMS template layer—not as manual edits.
+Implement this as middleware or within your CMS template layer, not as manual edits.
 Use regular expressions or structured rules (if parameter X exists and Y is default, then canonical = base URL).
 Document exceptions clearly: paginated series, regional variants, and A/B tests require custom handling.
+Honestly, the exceptions list is where most teams quietly lose control, so write it down before someone ships a feature that adds three new parameters.
+Pattern-based rules scale with catalog growth and adapt when you launch new filters, keeping canonicals consistent without developer bottlenecks.

 Industrial circuit breaker panel showing hierarchical system architecture